 As such it’s a better option than green drywall in rooms that will experience direct contact with water and moisture exposure such as a bathroom and shower area.

 Purple drywall tends to be the most expensive option available given its design and benefits.
-According to the manufacturerOpens in a new tab., it would cost less than $1,000 to upgrade your drywall to the PURPLE brand where recommended in a 2,500 sq. ft house.
+According to the manufacturer, it would cost less than $1,000 to upgrade your drywall to the PURPLE brand where recommended in a 2,500 sq. ft house.

 So in that regard, it is more expensive but in the bigger picture, it’s a relatively small charge compared to the entire cost of the house and certainly when compared to the cost of mold remediation if you go with cheaper standard drywall.